amitsantra19/PlayWithPlaywright/README.md

-# Learning and exploring Playwrite with Java
+# Learning and exploring Playwright with Java
 # Playwright enables reliable end-to-end testing for modern web apps